smart0120/MagicEden-Autobuyer/README.md

 ## EN
 > This bot will help to buy NFT from the desired collection **at the lowest price**.

+**ONLY WINDOWS for now, If the script at the beginning switches the window to MagicEden or only one window with Phantom Wallet is loaded, please restart the script**

 **This bot does not guarantee you will buy NFT**, this bot simply goes faster than humans and automates everything since you do not have to click yourself.

 ### Tutorial